 It’s hard to get 7-8 hours of sleep – or, heaven forbid, the 12-14 hours my wonky nervous system would typically prefer while still not feeling rested – with nightmares.
 In the absence of sleep, a clever girl learns to approximate sleep through other mindless trance tasks that keep the brain from thinking too hard (and her body from thrashing and hurting her.)
 In addition to coloring books, I have been substituting the tv series Supernatural for sleep this week.
 The series has thirteen seasons!
 I once got two months out of using Buffy the Vampire Slayer as a sleep surrogate.
-(Granted, that was during the writing of my thesis, not specifically due to nightmares, but close enough.)
+(Granted, that was during the writing of my thesis, so maybe particularly less than ideal, but good enough.)
 Buffy only had seven seasons.
 I can mine this new mindless entertainment goldmine for much longer, it appears.
 Re-activating my Netflix account was worth it for Supernatural alone.

 Nightmares are a criterion for the diagnosis of PTSD.
 The DSM-V doesn’t give nightmares due credit, though, despite their prominence as a diagnostic marker.
 It simply lists them as one expression of Criterion B: Persistent Re-Experiencing of the Traumatic Event(s), alongside intrusive thoughts, flashbacks, and emotional distress and/or physical reactivity after exposure to traumatic reminders.
 For a feature of PTSD that is so iconic for both sufferers and for the public stereotype – and media portrayal – of PTSD, psychologists and sufferers alike fail to appreciate the true art of the nightmare.
 There is a deep, if twisted, vein of creativity shown by the PTSD brain in the myriad of ways it shocks and alarms its captive audience and in the reams of material it creates to keep its viewers hooked.